 - This is followed by the regeneration of the halogen atom.

-- Finally, the halogen atom reacts with another chlorine atom regenerate the halogen molecule.
+- Finally, the halogen atom reacts with another chlorine atom to regenerate the halogen molecule.
 The two methyl radicals combine to produce ethane.

 - The halogenation of methane is plagued by the lack of selectivity which becomes apparent as the reaction proceeds.

 - As the halogen (iodo) methane is formed the concentration increases.
 As the methyl halogen has C-H bonds it can also undergo iodination forming di-iodo methane or most preferred dichloromethane.